 The MMD obtained by GPC-LS for the three samples in Table I is shown in Figure 1, where the IR5 MCT detector total CH channel is used to record the sample concentration across the GPC elution curve.

-For studying chemical composition variation across MMD, the combination of detector signals from the IR5 MCT methylene (CH2) and methyl (CH3) channels, shown in the bottom part of Figure 2, is used.
-Since the PP part in the blend sample is of higher MM than the PE part, a higher methyl signal is seen in the higher MM end of the sample, as expected.
+For studying chemical composition variation across the MMD, the combination of detector signals from the IR5 MCT methylene (CH2) and methyl (CH3) channels, shown in the bottom part of Figure 2, is used.
+Since the PP part in the blend sample is of higher MM than the PE part, a higher methyl signal is seen in the higher-MM end of the sample, as expected.